 - After your account is set up, fill in the required information, finalize the design of your cards, and review your proof.
 Continue to checkout, choosing the quantity you’d like and adding the address that you’d like your business cards mailed to.

-- Once you are on the final step of the order and credit card information is requested, it’s time to request approval.
-Create a new purchase request in C2, and include your account credentials under “Link to Product”.
-Your order in C2 will be reviewed by the TTS Director of Operations, and once approved, a member of the TTS Ops team will log into your Envision account and release payment.
+- Once you are on the final step of the order and credit card information is requested, it’s time to request approval through the micropurchase request form.
+Your order will be reviewed by the TTS Director of Operations, and once approved, a member of the TTS Ops team will log into your Envision account and release payment.
 Your business cards will arrive 7-10 business days after that.

 If you want TTS/18F branding, you must purchase your own business cards.
 However, please get a final approval from the TTS Outreach team before placing the order.

-Anyone working in an 18F office may request a purchase of office supplies by creating a new purchase request in C2.
-Be sure to add one of the TTS Ops team points of contact (POC) below as an observer to your request:
+Anyone working in an 18F office may request a purchase of office supplies by filling out the micropurchase request form.
+If you have questions about office supplies, the TTS Ops team points of contact (POC) are:

 - Chicago - Ethan Heppner